Sims Records: History

-Sims Records began in Los Angeles in the early 1950s with a financial grant from Robison who was already successful with Jim Reeves ánd began to record local Country musicians.
+Sims Records began in Los Angeles in the early 1950s with a financial grant from Robison who was already successful with Jim Reeves and began to record local Country musicians.
+Sims was the first person to ever record Otis Redding.
+He was supposed to have been the first to record Patsy Cline, but in Mr. Sims’ words, “I couldn’t get to California fast enough.
+I got there too late and she signed with someone else”.

 After an unsuccessful start, Sims relocated to Nashville in the early 1960s and began to add Black Gospel and R&B musicians to his roster.
 One of his releases by The Kelly Brothers sold well, but by the late 1968 Sims was running short of money and the company was put in "Mothballs".

 In 1999 Sims re-opened his label with a multi-disc set of Bob Wills music.